Although my commentaries touch on the subject of politics, I do not write a “political” blog.

 To lump my concerns into the category of politics is to demean the content of my commentary to that of petty squabbling, and push me aside like just another pestering annoyance.

 Defining down the subject matter of my concerns particularly offends me.
-What I write about comes from noble aspirations, a firm conviction of what is right and true, and the sure knowledge that there are consequences to all our decisions and all our acts.
+What I write about comes from ernest aspirations, a firm conviction of what is right and true, and the sure knowledge that there are consequences to all our decisions and all our acts.

 My intent has never been to demand a confrontation or force anything down anyone’s throat.
 But, just as I would respond to others when they approach me with their opinions and interests, I don’t feel it is unreasonable for me to expect a mature, rational response from others when I approach them.